ddigiorg/ddigiorg.github.io/pages/theology/biblical-old-testemant-trinity.md

 This Angel of the Lord interacts with Hagar and is identified here as God.

+## Theophany: The Angel of the Lord and Abraham

 ```
 18 Then the Lord appeared to him by the terebinth trees of Mamre, as he was sitting in the tent door in the heat of the day.
 2 So he lifted his eyes and looked, and behold, three men were standing by him; and when he saw them, he ran from the tent door to meet them, and bowed himself to the ground, 3 and said, “My Lord, if I have now found favor in Your sight, do not pass on by Your servant.
 - Genesis 18:1-3 NKJV
 ```

 In Genesis 18 and 19 The Lord appears with two angels within time and space and Abraham eats with God.

+## Theophany: The Burning Bush

 ```
 5 Then He said, “Do not draw near this place.
 Take your sandals off your feet, for the place where you stand is holy ground.”